ahundt/awesome-robotics/README.md

 - [Eigen](eigen.tuxfamily.org) - Eigen is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
 - [Boost.QVM](https://github.com/boostorg/qvm) - Quaternions, Vectors, Matrices library for Boost.
 - [Boost.Geometry](https://github.com/boostorg/geometry/) - Boost.Geometry contains instantiable geometry classes, but library users can also use their own.
+- [SpaceVecAlg](https://github.com/jrl-umi3218/SpaceVecAlg) - Implementation of spatial vector algebra for 3D geometry with the Eigen3 linear algebra library.
+- [Sophus](https://github.com/strasdat/Sophus) - C++ implementation of Lie Groups which are for 3D Geometry, using Eigen.

 Point Clouds